buguroo/cuckooautoinstall/README.md

     sudo setcap cap_net_raw,cap_net_admin=eip /usr/sbin/tcpdump

-It creates the cuckoo user in the system (it is also added to vboxusers group)
+It creates the cuckoo user in the system (it is also added to vboxusers group).

+It enables mongodb in conf/reporting.conf

+It fix the "TEMPLATE_DIRS setting must be a tuple" error when running python manage.py making a tuple.
+Replacing at web/web/settings.py:
+        TEMPLATE_DIRS = (
+        "templates"
+        )
+    with:
+        TEMPLATE_DIRS = (
+        ("templates"),
+        )

 TODO
 =================